Research (RSCH) Courses

 3 Semester Credits

-This is the final course in a series of four courses designed to support students in the development and completion of their doctoral dissertation.
+This final course in the program is designed to support students in the development and completion of their doctoral dissertation.
 In this course, students complete the dissertation process.
-Students formulate and explain the implications and value of the research findings for management practice, and make specific recommendations to improve management practice.
-Prior to the end of the module, students successfully defend the dissertation research and publish it in ProQuest.
+Students formulate and explain the implications and value of the research findings for management practice and make specific recommendations to improve management practice.
+Prior to the end of the module, students submit the final manuscript, defend the dissertation research successfully, and begin the publishing process.

 Offered at Online